 What can I do while unemployed?

-Unemployment doesn't just affect your finances; it can also hit your self-esteem and be stressful at times.
-If you’ve lost your job or if you are unable to find a job it’s not always easy to stay relaxed and worry-free.
+Unemployment doesn’t just affect your finances.
+It can also affect your self-esteem and be stressful at times.
+If you’ve lost your job or if you are unable to find a job, it is important to know that you are not alone.

 Make a budget